 Statistically, Bazemore had his worst offensive season in quite some time.
 Much of that had to do with playing fourth or fifth fiddle on a stacked Portland Trail Blazers roster.
 Between starting and coming off the bench, it looked like he couldn't truly get in a rhythm there.
 When he was traded to Sacramento, he was much more aggressive (and successful as a result) with a consistent second-unit role.
 Now a 30-year-old veteran, there has to be a contending team that can afford Bazemore, bring him off the bench and benefit from his leadership.

-9. Kentavious Caldwell-Pope, Los Angeles Lakers -- Player Option
+9. Kentavious Caldwell-Pope, Los Angeles Lakers -- Unrestricted

 STATS: 9.3 PPG, 2.1 RPG, 1.6 APG, 0.8 SPG, 38.5% 3P

 With less of the onus on his plate, Caldwell-Pope has proven that he can be a solid three-and-D guy.
 His length proves difficult for most guards and wings to get around, and his perimeter pressure makes it difficult for guys to get clean looks.
-He’s looked comfortable with the new-look Lakers after a shaky start with the franchise, so we’ll see whether or not he opts into his deal.
-That trigger date will be Oct.
-17 (subject to change).
+He’s looked comfortable with the new-look Lakers after a shaky start with the franchise, but chose to decline his player option to feel out the market as an unrestricted free agent.

 STATS: 8.8 PPG, 2.8 RPG, 1.7 APG, 0.7 SPG, 35.6% 3P

 Due to Houston's All-Star backcourt, Rivers has been the leader of the Rockets’ bench bunch for the past couple of years.
 His basketball IQ has tremendously improved, and he’s become a solid scorer and better shooter beyond the arc.
-At 28 years old with his prime years just getting started, it will be interesting to see if he wants to stick around Houston or explore a bigger role.
-He’ll have to make a decision by Oct.
-17 (subject to change).
+At 28 years old with his prime years just getting started, Rivers declined his player option to become a free agent.

 7. De’Anthony Melton, Memphis Grizzlies -- Restricted